Statistical methods used to combine the effective reproduction number, R(t), and other related measures of COVID-19 in the UK: Introduction

 \section{Introduction}

-Following the outbreak of COVID-19 and attempts to control the spread of the disease, focus in the UK has moved to the effective reproduction number, $R(t)$, defined as the average number of secondary cases per primary case at time $t$\cite{Wallinga2004}.
+Following the outbreak of COVID-19 and attempts to control the spread of the disease, focus in the UK has moved to estimating the effective reproduction number, $R(t)$, which reflects the infectious potential of a disease and is defined as the average number of secondary cases per primary case at time $t$ since the start of the epidemic\cite{Wallinga2004}.
+The basic reproduction number, $R(0)$, is the number of secondary cases per primary case at the beginning of an epidemic, in an entirely susceptible population\cite{RoyalSoc2020}.
+As more individuals are infected or immunised, the population in which $R(t)$ is based consists of both naive/susceptible and exposed/immune individuals and therefore changes over time\cite{RoyalSoc2020}.
 If $R(t)$ for the UK exceeds 1, the infection rate will grow exponentially.
-To stop the epidemic in the UK, the corresponding $R(t)$ needs to drop and remain below 1\cite{Wallinga2004}.
-There are a number of ways to calculate $R(t)$, for example using information on the number of cases, number of deaths, survey data, or a combination of these.
-From incidence/cases data, the parameters of interest in the infected population are the mean generation time and initial growth rates (defined as the \textit{per capita} change in number of new cases per unit of time)\cite{Wallinga2004, Wallinga2007}.
-From death data, $R(t)$ can be determined by using the number of deaths that can be attributable to the infection, with the parameters of interest being infection fatality rate, mean generation time and onset to death distribution \cite{Flaxman2020, Ridenhour2014}. $R(t)$ can also be determined by surveying the population for infection and inferring likely case data; an approach which commonly uses a contact function that identifies the susceptible individuals, how likely transmission is to be (given that contact has occurred) and measures the contact between members of the population \cite{Kucharski2020,Farrington2001}.
+To bring the epidemic under control, the corresponding $R(t)$ needs to drop and remain as far below 1 as practicable\cite{Wallinga2004}.
+There are a number of ways to estimate $R(t)$, for example using information on the number of cases, number of deaths, survey data, or a combination of these.
+From incidence/cases data, the mean generation time and initial growth rates (defined as the \textit{per capita} change in number of new cases per unit of time) in the infected population can be used\cite{Wallinga2004, Wallinga2007}.
+From death data, $R(t)$ can be determined by using the number of deaths that can be attributable to the infection, with key information including the infection fatality rate, mean generation time and the time from onset of symptoms to death\cite{Flaxman2020, Ridenhour2014}.
+For example, $R(t)$ can be linked to the number of deaths using a renewal equation which incorporates the time between death of the infector and infectee\cite{RoyalSoc2020}. $R(t)$ can also be determined by surveying the population for infection and inferring likely case data; an approach which commonly uses a contact function that identifies the susceptible individuals, how likely transmission is to be (given that contact has occurred), and measures the contact between members of the population \cite{Kucharski2020,Farrington2001}.
+Detailed methodology is not provided in this paper but available from the Royal Society\cite{RoyalSoc2020}.

+Other key COVID-19 outcomes of interest include the daily rate of exponential growth, $r(t)$, which represents an approximation of the percentage change in the number of infections over time\cite{DHSC2020}.
+If $r(t)$ is positive, the infection rate will grow exponentially, whereas if $r(t)$ is negative and remains negative, it will be possible for the epidemic to be brought under control.